 If you're a beginner, try a daily budget of US$10 to US$50.
 Check your account daily after applying a new budget to see how your campaigns have performed.

 Because traffic fluctuates from day to day, Google may allow up to 20% more clicks (or other ad activity for campaigns on another bidding option) in one day than your average daily budget specifies.
 We call this overdelivery.

 However, our system makes sure that in a given billing period, you're never charged more than 30.4 multiplied by your daily budget amount.
 For example, if you budget US$10 per day, the maximum you would pay is US$304.

 If Google shows your ads too often and your costs for the month end up exceeding what you should have paid in a month given the daily budget you've set, an overdelivery credit will automatically be applied to your account.
 For instance, if your monthly charging limit is US$304, and you've accrued US$310 in costs in a given billing period, you'll receive a credit for US$6 and only be charged US$304.
-You can see these adjustments on your Billing Summary page.
+You can see these adjustments on your Transaction history page.

 Tip: View your recommended budget